 Since Ayutthaya is such an important historic spot, I thought everyone there would speak English fluently.
 But apart from some glorious exceptions, most people have only a rudimentary command of the language.
 At some convenience stores, they didn’t even understand that I was asking for tea.

-In Lopburi, even less people spoke English.
+In Lopburi, even fewer people spoke English.

 This being said, obviously, it’s a nice gesture to say at least the greeting Sawasdee Kha and Sawasdee Khun as well as Khop Khun Kha respectively Khop Khun Khap.
 Kha is a suffix used by women, men are using Khap.